Log-benjamin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 0 Task Script switches the current user to the user betty.
 The 1 Task Script prints the effective username of the current user.
+The 2 Task Script prints all the groups the current user is part of.